waigo/waigo/README.md

 **1. Waigo provides a solid, well designed foundation on which to build your web app.**

-Waigo's design and architecture is influenced by other frameworks that I've used in the past.
-I wanted something which was very flexible, didn't try to do too much, and most importantly, was very easy to override and customize.
+Waigo's design and architecture is influenced by other frameworks.
+We wanted something which was very flexible, didn't try to do too much, and most importantly, was very easy to override and customize.

 Waigo keeps it simple.
 It exposes koa's existing routing and middleware architecture but provides a mechanism for cleanly defining routes separately to controllers.
 What's more you can [customize the middleware](#routing) to use on a route-by-route basis.